erickbytes/lofipython/content/blog/how-to-write-a-custom-django-html-filter.rst

 **Create templatetags.py**

 I dropped this Python file into my top-level folder of my project that held different app folders, static folder and templates folder.
-The @register.filter decorator registers the function so Django knows the divide function exists.
+The @register.filter decorator registers the divide function so Django knows it exists.

 .. code-block:: python